Danutzz8/MyChart-.Js/README.md

 # MyChart-.Js

-Chart that displays the largest cities in Romania
+Chart that displays the largest cities in Romania by population